 The features do not revolve around payroll and benefits only.
 Gusto also offers a few other human resources services.
 These services include organizational charts, anonymous employee surveys, trend analysis, employee relations advising, custom employee handbooks, job description templates, HR policy templates, harassment prevention training, and others.

-Gusto has a super complete package of features that were created to support the different needs of small to medium businesses.
-The company has done a great job implementing new features as it saw the needs of its users.
-No wonder why the company is growing so fast.
+Gusto has a super complete package of features that were created to support the different needs of small to businesses.
+The has done a great job implementing new features as it saw the needs of its users.
+No wonder why the is growing so fast.

 If after going over the features, you believe that your business could benefit from Gusto, the next step is to check the software pricing plans.